Notdbrand/iPodNano-Wallpaper-Sorter/README.md

 # iPodNano-Wallpaper-Sorter

-This tool processes full-resolution and thumbnail background images, renaming and copying them for each iPod Nano 7G color (6G support coming soon).
+This tool processes full-resolution and thumbnail background images, renaming and copying them for each iPod Nano 7G colour (6G support coming soon).

 ## How to Use